However, it's the incredible games that made the PS4 the winner of its console generation.

 Horizon: Zero Dawn

-One of the most recent entries to our list is also one of the best games on the console full stop.
+Although it's not one of the most well-known games, Horizon Zero Dawn is one of the best of this generation.
 Combining tribal themes with robotics and technology, the setting is as fascinating as it is unique.
 And in Aloy, we get one of the strongest female lead characters in years.
 There are many RPG elements and precise action sequences in the massive open world game.
 It is also one of the best-looking on the PS4, especially when hooked up to a HDR TV.

 Uncharted 4: A Thief's End